Our promise to learners

 - Implement fair, consistent and transparent approaches to assess needs and provide the support needed to successfully complete a programme of study

-- Develop learner's skills, including Maths, English and Computing & Digital skills, so as to support progression to further study or work
+- Develop learner's skills, including Maths, English and Computing & Digital skills.
+Providing learning that lasts and supports progression to further study or work

 - Do all that it can to keep learners safe.

-The standards that learners can expect from the Service (and partners):
+The standards that learners can expect from the Stockton Learning and Skills Service, and its partners:

-- The Service will deal with enrolments quickly and fairly
+- We will deal with enrolments quickly and fairly, adhering to the application policy at all times

 We believe that quality is very important and all our services are independently and externally inspected.
 We also regularly review our provision internally.